AnthonyGress/MongoDB-Compass-Darkmode/README.md

 9. Restart MongoDB Compass and it will be dark!

 ## Usage
-Dark mode has no settings or toggle, it is just on.
+Dark mode has no settings or toggle, it is just on. **This is the way**.

 ## Failed?
 If you want to revert back, simply **delete** the file _app.asar_ and **rename** the original _app_original.asar_ back to _app.asar_. \